Learn about Truth and Reconciliation

 We are working in partnership with Indigenous Peoples to address past harms, support strong and healthy communities, and advance self-determination and prosperity.

-Supporting Indigenous communities searching for the truth about the legacy and ongoing impacts of
+Supporting First Nations, Inuit and Métis communities searching for the truth about the legacy and ongoing impacts of

 - Truth and Reconciliation Calls to Action